CERA-GROUP/CERA_Contouring_Matplotlib/README.md

-Matplotlib Contouring for ADCIRC NetCDF Data
+CERA Matplotlib Contouring for ADCIRC NetCDF Data
 ============================================

 This script uses the python library matplotlib (http://matplotlib.org/) to create and plot contours from a single ADCIRC netcdf file.
 If multiple time steps are given in the ADCIRC netcdf file, the first time step will be extracted.